JamesRobertHawk/jamesroberthawk.github.io/index.markdown

 layout: home
 title: index
+featuredpost: "Hawkengine development started"
-featuredpost: "Vertical slice postmortem for Chaos the devil."
+featuredprogrammingpost: "Vertical slice postmortem for Chaos the devil."
+featuredgraphicspost: "Rendering in Playstation 1 style in OpenGL"
+featuredartpost: "Creating a Steam Capsule"
+featuredaudiopost: "How to make music for your indie game"
 ---
 # Hello there!